-The Combined Company's Common Stock will be listed on Nasdaq under the symbols "PLBY" following the Closing.
+We intend to apply to continue the listing of the Combined Company's Common Stock on Nasdaq under the symbols "PLBY" upon the Closing.

 CERTAIN RELATIONSHIPS AND RELATED PARTY TRANSACTIONS

 MCAC Related Person Transactions

 Insider Shares

 In November 2019, we issued 100 shares of Common Stock to certain of our Initial Stockholders.
 In January 2020, we declared a share dividend of 21,561.50 shares of Common Stock for each outstanding share, resulting in 2,156,250 shares of Common Stock being outstanding.
 In May 2020, we declared a reverse split of one share of Common Stock for every 1.5 outstanding shares of Common Stock, resulting in 1,437,500 shares of Common Stock being outstanding.
 The aggregate purchase price for the Insider Shares was \$25,000, or approximately \$0.017 per share.
 As a result of the underwriters in the IPO not exercising all of the over-allotment option, the Sponsor and the Initial Stockholders forfeited an aggregate of 50 Insider Shares.